11/5/2024

 Chief Financial Officer

-We're committed to be leveraging this balance sheet to three times that the dividend is fast so we can get it to get it there as Laurie mentioned you know we've assessed a variety of options to support that and determined with the support of the board that given the challenging environment and our goals that the announcement of our introduce the dividend was the prudent action to take.
+We're committed to leveraging this balance sheet to three times as fast as we can to get it there.
+As Lori mentioned, we've assessed a variety of options to support that and determined with the support of the board that that given the challenging environment and our goals that the announcement of our intention to reduce the dividend was the prudent action to take.

 speaker